sakarie9/sakarie9.github.io/content/posts/2024/sway-window-switcher/index.md

 ## Requirements

 - Sway
-- Fuzzel
+- A dmenu launcher, including fuzzel and rofi
 - Python3
 - jq
 - Grep

 Also a nerd font is required if icons not show correctly.
-You can change fonts in fuzzel settings.
+You can change fonts in your launcher settings.

 ## Usage